-Affairs Minister Kausar Niazi at a briefing for newsmen who kept a night-long vigil strolling or sprawling on the lawns near the conference venue.
+and the goal," said Government twelfth Government-PNA meet-ams spokesman Federal Religious ing at the Main Committee level Affairs Minister Kausar Niazi at a briefing for newsmen who kept a night-long vigil strolling or sprawling on the lawns near the conference venue.

-PNA spokesman and Secretary-General Mr. Ghafoor Ahmed sion at the Prime Minister's said if the "modified draft" were approved by the PNA Central Council, there might be no need for another formal Government-PNA Main Committee meeting except for signing the accord.
+PNA spokesman and Secretary-General Mr. Ghafoor Ahmed sion at the Prime Minister's said if the "modified draft" were House.
+Council, there might be no need for another formal Government-PNA Main Committee meeting except for signing the accord.